-IFC Performance Standard 1 requires project sponsors to establish and maintain a process for identifying the environmental and social risks and impacts of the project, including through an environmental and social impact assessment.
-The purpose of community effective consultation with affected communities, stating, "The purpose of community engagement is to build and maintain over time a constructive relationship," with communities, "free of manipulation, interference, or coercion, and intimidation, and conducted on the basis of timely, relevant, understandable and accessible information."
-Pursuant to Performance Standard 1, project sponsors are to provide affected communities with "access to information on the purpose, nature and scale of the project, the duration of proposed project activities, and any risks to and potential impacts on such communities."xxxix For high-impact projects, Performance Standard 1 requires that "the consultation process will ensure their free, prior and informed consultation and facilitate their informed participation.
-Informed participation involves organized and iterative consultation, leading to the client's incorporating into their decision-making process the views of the affected communities on matters that affect them directly, such as proposed mitigation measures, the sharing of development benefits and opportunities, and implementation issues.xl
+IFC Performance Standard 1 requires project sponsors to establish and maintain a process for identifying the environmental and social risks and impacts of the project, including through an environmental and social impact assessment.xxxvii It also requires effective consultation with affected communities, "free of manipulation, interference, or coercion, and intimidation," and conducted on the basis of "the prior disclosure and dissemination of relevant, transparent, objective, meaningful and easily accessible information," presented in a culturally-appropriate language and format."xxxviii Pursuant to Performance Standard 1, project sponsors are to provide affected communities with "access to relevant information on: (i) the purpose, nature and scale of the project; (ii) the duration of proposed project activities; (iii) any risks to and potential impacts on such communities and relevant mitigation measures."xxxix For high impact projects, Performance Standard 1 requires that the consultation process "will result in the Affected Communities' informed participation."
+The required consultation process involves an "in-depth exchange of views and information, and an organized and iterative consultation, leading to the client's incorporating into their decision-making process the views of the Affected Communities on matters that affect them directly, such as proposed mitigation measures, the sharing of development benefits and opportunities, and implementation issues."xl

 Similarly, Principle 2 of the Equator Principles requires EPFIs to ensure the client conducts an appropriate assessment process to address the relevant environmental and social risks and impacts of a proposed project.
 The assessment should adequately, accurately and objectively evaluate and present the project's risks and impacts.
-Through this process, the client should "propose measures to minimize, mitigate, and where residual impacts remain, to compensate/offset/remedy for risks and impacts to Workers, Affected Communities, and the environment, in a manner relevant and appropriate to the nature and scale of the proposed Project."
-Pursuant to Principle 4, clients must prepare an Environmental and Social Management Plan (ESMP) to address issues raised in the assessment process and incorporate actions required to bring the client into compliance with applicable standards.
-The requirements of Principle 5 on stakeholder engagement echo those of IFC Performance Standard 1, requiring EPFI clients to conduct an effective Informed Consultation and Participation process, "free from external manipulation, interference, coercion and intimidation."
-Itilii
+Through this process, the client should "propose measures to minimize, mitigate, and where residual impacts remain, to compensate/offset/remedy for risks and impacts to Workers, Affected Communities, and the environment, in a manner relevant and appropriate to the nature and scale of the proposed Project."xii Pursuant to Principle 4, clients must prepare an Environmental and Social Management Plan (ESMP) to address issues raised in the assessment process and incorporate actions required to bring the client into compliance with applicable standards.xiii The requirements of Principle 5 on stakeholder engagement echo those of IFC Performance Standard 1, requiring EPFI clients to conduct an effective Informed Consultation and Participation process, "free from external manipulation, interference, coercion and intimidation."xiiii

 These requirements do not appear to have been sufficiently met by the project sponsors.
 The project sponsors have systematically failed to adequately consult and disclose information in an accessible form to project-affected people and civil society.
-Oxfam's community-based human rights impact assessment of the EACOP refers to a "generalized concern about the lack of information around issues that really matter to the communities," including in regards to the destruction of graves, cemeteries and other sacred sites.
-While the project sponsors state that they have developed strategies to mitigate such risks, Oxfam confirms that, "based on information collected during community consultations, this information does not seem to have reached everyone or have been clearly understood."
-Overall, local communities point to significant information gaps that persist despite the companies' outreach efforts, and an environment of distrust among affected communities.
+Oxfam's community-based human rights impact assessment of the EACOP refers to a "generalized concern about the lack of information around issues that really matter to the communities," including in regards to the destruction of graves, cemeteries and other sacred sites.xliv While the project sponsors state that they have developed strategies to mitigate such risks, Oxfam confirms that, "based on information collected during community consultations, this information does not seem to have reached everyone or have been clearly understood."xlv Overall, local communities point to significant information gaps that persist despite the companies' outreach efforts, and an environment of distrust among affected communities.